SoftwareUnderstanding/inspect4py/README.md

   -rm, --readme                   extract all readme files in the target repository.
   -md, --metadata                 extract metadata of the target repository using
                                   Github API.
+  -df, --data_flow                extract data flow graph of every function
+                                  in the target repository
+  -st, --symbol_table             symbol table for the target function
+                                  example:"./resource/my-language.so"
   --help                          Show this message and exit.
 ```